Guhndahb/fort_calc/README.md

 ## Artifacts

-- SVG plots using the selected plot layers.
+- SVG plots using the selected plot layers (one or more plots can be generated).
 - Manifest JSON with parameters, counts, and artifact names.
 - Text report to stdout summarizing data, results, summary, and model/FORT comparisons.